stanislav-pimenov-inno/minikube-install-guide/README.md

 ## Port forwarding

-To access pods that are not exposed as LoadBalancer or via Ambassador Gateway use port forwarding.
+To access pods that are not exposed as NodePort or LoadBalancer or via Ambassador Gateway use port forwarding.

 Example for prometheus and grafana hosts:
 ```